Zincipax-legendary/Legendary-Bot/data.md

 Thank you for trusting Legendary! 🙏

-🌟 The Legendary Team 🌟
+🌟 The Legendary Bot Team 🌟